Unique collaboration contributing to less traffic

 The work on Älskade stad (“Beloved City”) has been under way for several years, and is a lasting initiative for a better and more pleasant environment in Stockholm.
 Stockholm City, Ragn-Sells, Bring and Vasakronan have together created a unique collaboration with the aim of contributing to reducing the impact of traffic in the city centre.

-The work on Älskade stad was initiated as far back as four years ago when the then Traffic Commissioner extended an invitation to a workshop with the aim of finding better solutions to the traffic situation in the city centre. ”Ragn-Sells was invited because we had been operating freight handling and waste management in the major shopping centres in the city centre for many years”, says Erik Wastesson, head of facilities management at Ragn-Sells.
+The work on Älskade stad was initiated as far back as 2017 when the then Traffic Commissioner extended an invitation to a workshop with the aim of finding better solutions to the traffic situation in the city centre. ”Ragn-Sells was invited because we had been operating freight handling and waste management in the major shopping centres in the city centre for many years”, says Erik Wastesson, head of facilities management at Ragn-Sells.

 The basis for Älskade stad is a strategic plan for better delivery traffic in Stockholm in the period 2014-2017.
 The strategy has four clear goals: More clear-cut delivery times, facilitating delivery vehicles, enabling more green vehicles and increasing cooperation between the city council and other actors in relation to delivery traffic.